ThreeLetters/SimpleProtocols/README.md

 ```

 ### Security Features
 There are some security features.
-Note that none of these features impact preformance.
+Note that none of these features impact preformance except for encodeStrings.

 1. shuffleObjects - Shuffle order in objects.
 Default: true
 2. scrambleConditionals - Scramble conditional statements.
 Default: true
 3. scrambleNumbers - Scramble numbers.
 Default: true
+4. encodeStrings - Encode strings using rc4 encryption.
+Default: false

 ## Note:
 The json files in this project are not actually json.
 This is to simplify its syntax. `eval()` is used to evaluate the files.